Rukkizy/alx-system_engineering-devops/0x00-shell_basics/README.md

 10-back changes the working directory to the previous one.
 12-file_type is a script that prints the type of the file named iamafile 13-symbolic_link Creates a symbolic link to /bin/ls, named __ls__.
+14-copy_html is a script that copies all the HTML files from the current working directory to the parent of the working directory.